Believing Your Dreams Into Reality

 The very highest level of clarity is when you become clear that if you trust yourself to the universe, what you will receive will be immeasurably better than anything you could have pictured on your own.
 This is what Lisa refers to as "asking for your divine plan.

-you need to accept the fact that you already have it..
-This is the
+something, you need to accept the fact that you already have it..

-hard part; because it is in direct opposition to what your rational mind views
+is the hard part; because it is in direct opposition to what your

 The nice part is that you do already have the thing you are trying to manifest.
 Your subconscious or your higher self or whatever you want to call it does have the power to bring into physical reality whatever your heart desires.
 The trick is to convince your rational mind that belief is both a more powerful tool than it had suspected and a tool which can be brought under conscious control.